GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 Web performance has been a focus for the company for a long time.
 They recently formed a team to monitor performance and apply optimizations across different parts of the site.

-This article summarizes the work done by [Guille Paz](https://twitter.com/pazguille), [Pablo Carminatti](https://www.linkedin.com/in/pcarminatti/), and [Oleh Burkhay](https://twitter.com/oburkhay) from Mercado Libre’s frontend architecture team to optimize one of the Core Web Vitals: [First Input Delay (FID)](https://web.dev/fid/) and it's lab proxy, [Total Blocking Time (TBT)](https://web.dev/tbt/).
+This article summarizes the work done by [Guille Paz](https://twitter.com/pazguille), [Pablo Carminatti](https://www.linkedin.com/in/pcarminatti/), and [Oleh Burkhay](https://twitter.com/oburkhay) from Mercado Libre's frontend architecture team to optimize one of the Core Web Vitals: [First Input Delay (FID)](https://web.dev/fid/) and it's lab proxy, [Total Blocking Time (TBT)](https://web.dev/tbt/).

 ## Long tasks, First Input Delay, and Total Blocking Time

-Running expensive Javascript code can lead to [long tasks](https://web.dev/long-tasks-devtools/), which are those that run for more than **50ms** in the browser’s main thread.
+Running expensive Javascript code can lead to [long tasks](https://web.dev/long-tasks-devtools/), which are those that run for more than **50ms** in the browser's main thread.

 FID (First Input Delay) measures the time from when a user first interacts with a page (e.g. when they click on a link) to the time when the browser is actually able to begin processing event handlers in response to that interaction.
 A site that executes expensive Javascript code will likely have several long tasks, which will end up negatively impacting FID.